entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 Each tenant is informationally isolated with its own data, configuration settings, and user management.
 Kubernetes Secrets are used to protect the confidential parameters of each tenant configurations.

 Data for components and registries connected to a particular tenant is also isolated, with each tenant managing its own set of bundles and registries.
-When a bundle is installed to a tenant, whether from the Entando Cloud Hub, an enterprise Hub, or from local development, the bundle is identified as belonging to that tenant by the Component Manager.
+When a bundle is installed to a tenant, whether from the Entando Cloud Hub or an enterprise Hub, the bundle is identified as belonging to that tenant by the Component Manager.

 ## Architecture